Michael-F-Ellis/rpchat/README.md

 - Google Gemini

 ### Extensible
 All the CSS, HTML and JavaScript is bundled into a single file you can edit and customize.
-See [RPChat Build System](BUILD.md) for development instructions.
+See [RPChat Build System](BUILD.md) for development instructions and [RPChat Architecture](ARCHITECTURE.md) for a detailed overview of the code.

 - Add support for new AI providers by editing the `providers.json` file in the repo and rebuilding.
 - - New providers must have endpoints that implement a basic  OpenAI compatible chat API.